JorgeCupi/case-studies/BancoPopularPuertoRico_-_PopularBot.md

 ### Learnings ###
 To succesfully develop a bot it is important, if not critical, to first discuss what needs will the bot cover and write down in paper some questions the bot needs to answer.
 Only after this is done we can start to choose technologies and write code.
 Not the other way around.

 While services like LUIS.ai, API.ai are usually used hand to hand in the construction of bots.
 They are not always necessary like we saw in this engagement.
 In fact, such services should be the lasts to think about when designing a bot and use them only if the situation requires it.
-Before creating and solving complex language scenarios we should as ourselves if our bot will or should work with such scenarios.
+Before creating and solving complex language scenarios we should ask ourselves if our bot will or should work with such scenarios.
 So, we should ask some of the next questions:
 - Can I solve my complex language scenario with a menu instead of asking the user to freely write anything?
 - Should my bot or the user guide the conversation flow?
 - Are most of the user's answers just "yes" or "no" statements?
 Do I need cognitive services for that?